Rangia Higher Secondary School

-Rangia Higher Secondary School is a higher secondary school in Rangia Town of Assam.
+Rangia Higher Secondary School is a higher secondary school in Rangia city of Assam.
 It was established in 1936.
 The school is located at the heart of Rangia at Mahatma Gandhi road.
 The current student strength is 1286 with 67 faculty members.
 It is an Assamese medium school.
-The students of the 10th standard appear in HSLC examination under SEBA and the students of the 12th standard appear in HSSLC examination under Assam Higher Secondary Education Council.
+The students of the 10th standard appear in HSLC examination under SEBA and the students of the 12th standard appear in HSLC examination under Assam Higher Secondary Education Council.

 History

 Laghunram minor school

 On 5 January 1917, some donation from the public were raised with the effort of some persons to establish a minor school named as Laghanuram Minor School, in the memory of Lt.
 Laghanuram Choudhury.
 It is stated that Lt.
 Laghanuram Choudhury donated a Thousand rupees for the establishment of the school and he was the Secretary of the managing committee too.
 Lt.
 Bibhav Chandra Mazumdar was enrolled as the Head Master of the school.
 But as he had to transfer himself to another place for higher studies, Lt.
 Santiram Lahkar was given the responsibility as the new Head Master.
 As Santiram Lahkar was condemned to prison in the Freedom Movement, the post of the Head Master was again enrolled for Lt.
 Gopikanta Kalita.In 1925, Mohan Chandra Choudhury took the responsibility and served the post of the Head Master till it succeeded from a Minor school to High school.